Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 Hello CMPSC 102 Students,

 As you will recall, about one week ago I sent you an email that introduced the CMPSC 102 course.
 Today I wanted to remind you of several important points about the CMPSC 102 course and then ask you to complete a survey about your use of a laptop for the course, only if you have not already done so.

-This is the new point that I wanted to share with you today:

--- If you have not already done so, please complete the following survey about the use of a laptop for the Fall 2020 semester:
+Specifically, if you have not already done so, please complete the following survey about the use of a laptop for the Fall 2020 semester:

 https://forms.gle/wHt8F7d9o7ANh8DG6